CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Right for owners with hard-water deposits on windshields, panels, or vinyl that survive washing.
-Ceramic coating owners can use it per brand disclosure.
-Skip it for severely etched or months-old deposits · an oxalic or phosphoric acid formula will outperform mild acetic chemistry at that severity.
-Fresh light spots from a single wash probably don't need a dedicated remover.
-Spot-test before applying to aftermarket paint-protection film or matte wraps.
+Right for owners with hard-water deposits on windshields, panels, or vinyl that survive normal washing; ceramic coating owners can use it per brand disclosure.
+Skip it for severely etched or months-old deposits, where a stronger acid formula will outperform it, and for fresh light spots that don't need a dedicated remover.
+Spot-test on paint-protection film or matte wraps first.

-Yes · Gtechniq prints 'COATING SAFE' on the bottle label, and the mild acetic acid chemistry (1·10%) is consistent with coating compatibility at normal dwell times.
-Do not allow the product to dry on coated surfaces.
+Yes.
+Gtechniq prints 'COATING SAFE' on the bottle label, and the mild acetic acid chemistry (1-10%) is consistent with coating compatibility at normal dwell times.
+Do not allow the product to dry on coated surfaces; the directions say to buff off immediately.

 SDS Section 9 for W9 lists pH as 'No data available.'
-Based on the disclosed ingredient (acetic acid at 1·10%), the working solution pH is estimated at approximately 2.4·3.5 · a moderate acid range typical for this concentration.
+Based on the disclosed ingredient (acetic acid at 1-10%), the working solution pH is estimated at approximately 2.4-3.5, a moderate acid range typical for this concentration.
+That inferred acidity is why gloves and eye protection line up with the SDS chemistry.

 Marketing copy from Gtechniq, via Amazon.
 Not editorial.